Interview with a Hitman: Plot

 Viktor (Luke Goss) is a professional assassin.
 The film is told using flashbacks in which Viktor explains to a disgraced filmmaker how he became a professional assassin.

-He starts his story with his childhood; he was raised in a slum area in an outlying district of Bucharest, Romania.
-He is being threatened by two young neighbourhood bullies, whom he owed money to, and Viktor's father is also being threatened by a local mafia.
-He, then and there, decides to take up a job with the local mafia, not to pay off his father's debt, but simply to escape his own fate.
-Sergei, the local mafia lieutenant takes him in after he proves his mettle.
-He returns home where he witnesses his father abusing his mother.
-Soon after; his father is assassinated even though he tries to pay off his debt to the local mafia, and the money and his cigarette lighter are returned to Victor's mother.
+He starts with his childhood; raised in a slum area in an outlying district of Bucharest, Romania.
+Threatened by two young neighbourhood bullies, whom he owed money to, his father also threatened by a local mafia.
+He decides to join the local mafia, for self preservation.
+Sergei, the local mafia lieutenant, takes him in after he proves his mettle.
+After returning home, he witnesses his father abusing his mother.
+Soon after; his father is assassinated, unable to pay off his debt to the local mafia.

-In his first assignment, Viktor is sent to collect money owed to the mafia but the man belittles the young lad and pays with his life.
-Victor kills the man's wife and was about to kill their two very young daughters when Sergei stops him and whisks him away.
-Viktor is moved to the city and is placed under the tutelage of Sergei, who teaches him how to be a hitman.
+Viktor's first assignment is to collect money owed to the mafia, but the man belittles the young lad and pays with his life.
+Victor kills the man's wife and was about to kill their two very young daughters when Sergei stops him.
+Viktor is moved to the city and trained by Sergei to be a hitman.
 In addition to preparation, eavesdropping, infiltration, and elimination, Sergei teaches him how to destroy a strong man by killing the people he cares for: "Sometimes, a simple bullet is not enough."

-Working with Sergei until adulthood, they are assigned to work a drug purchase with Franco, the son of their boss Trafficant.
-Franco attempts to kill the man he is making a deal with, and Viktor and Sergei are forced to back him up, killing the drug vendor as well as his bodyguards.
-Unfortunately, the man they were making a deal with is the son of a well-known mafia boss, Vadim.
-Sergei and Viktor are tasked with covering up the murder, but have doubts about Trafficant's ability to keep the truth from coming out.
+Working with Sergei until adulthood, they are assigned to work a drug purchase with Franco, the son of their boss Traficant.
+Franco attempts to kill the man he is making a deal with, and Viktor and Sergei are forced to kill the drug vendor and his bodyguards.
+Unfortunately, he was the son of a well-known mafia boss, Vadim.
+Sergei and Viktor are tasked with covering up the murder, but there are doubts.
+Sergei tries to dispatch Viktor, but is disarmed and taken prisoner.
+Sergei explains that he was compelled to kill Viktor by orders from Traficant, having no choice to either kill Viktor, or be killed himself.
+Only Viktor walks away, leaving a body double in his place, and burns his apartment out.